cds-snc/notification-utils/README.md

 ## Versioning

 With the virtual environment active, run `python setup.py --version` to see the current version **on the current branch**.
-Use `git tag` to add release tags to commits, and push the tags.
+Use `git tag` to add release tags to commits, if desired, and push the tags.

-You can reference these release tags in requirements files in other repositories.
-See [notification-api](https://github.com/department-of-veterans-affairs/notification-api/blob/master/requirements-app.txt) for an example.
+After merging changes in this repository, you must update notification-api to use the changes.
+Run `poetry update notification-utils` in an api branch, and then push the PR for approval/merge.
+The PR only should contain changes made to the lock file.

 ## E-mail Template Documentation